upgradingdave/camunda-8-jdbc-connector/README.md

 In your IDE you can also simply navigate to the `LocalContainerRuntime` class in test scope and run it via your IDE.
 If necessary, you can adjust `application.properties` in test scope.

-### H2 Console

-The `LocalContainerRuntime` spring boot application is configured to create a H2 Database Schema and insert some records.

-The H2 console can be accessed here: [http://localhost:9898/h2-console](http://localhost:9898/h2-console)

 ## Element Template